If you're interested in becoming an Indiana notary public, the information listed below will guide you step by step.

-2. Legal resident of the State of Indiana
+2. A legal resident of the state of Indiana.

-3. Posses an Indiana Driver License, Identification Card, or any other acceptable form of identification and proof Indiana residence
+3. Posses an Indiana driver license, identification card, or any other acceptable form of identification and proof of Indiana residence.

 If you meet the above qualifications you can apply to become an Indiana notary by:

-1. Purchasing a 8-Year $5,000 Indiana notary bond from an approved bonding agency
+1. Purchasing a eight-year, $5,000 Indiana notary bond from an approved bonding agency.

-2. Starting an online application on the Secretary of State's Online Notary Portal
+2. Starting an online application on the Indiana Secretary of State's Online Notary Portal.

-7. Printing out your Indiana notary public commission certificate from the link on State's emailed confirmation letter
+7. Printing out your Indiana notary public commission certificate from the link on the State's emailed confirmation letter.

 How can I start the Indiana notary application process to become an Indiana notary?

-To become a Indiana notary, please follow the instructions listed on the previous section on "How to become a Indiana notary".
-Click here for more information on how to become a Indiana notary, and read our Indiana law section.
-More information can found at the Indiana Secretary of State's website.
+To become an Indiana notary, please follow the instructions listed on the previous section on becoming an Indiana notary.
+Click here for more information on how to become an Indiana notary and read our Indiana law section.
+More information can be found at the Indiana Secretary of State's website.

 How do I renew my Indiana notary commission?